bikipanda/DS-200-Research-Methods-Plot-Assignment/README.md

 ### Plot:

-Below is the Box plot comparing the trends of Petroleum Products usage in our country from 2012-13 to 2018-19.
+Below is the scatter plot of Age vs BMI , aim is to find any correlation or any age group prone to obese or malnutrition.

+**Note**: The values for BMI classification is taken from [4].

 ![alt text](https://github.com/bikipanda/DS-200-Research-Methods-Plot-Assignment/blob/main/Scatter%20Plot/Age%20vs%20BMI%20in%20People%20of%20Jajapur%20(Odisha)%202014.jpg)